 Multiple team members can view and edit the same spreadsheet simultaneously.
 Changes sync instantly across devices.
 Comment threads let team members discuss specific deals or data points.

-Transaction coordinators, listing agents, and buyer agents all work in the same closing checklist, updating status in real-time.
-No more emailing versions back and forth or wondering who has the latest data.
+Analysts, acquisitions associates, and asset managers all work in the same diligence checklist, updating status in real-time.
+No more emailing model versions back and forth or wondering who has the latest rent roll.

 Get a personalized plan for your tech stack